 - Constructed at the north end of Terminal 46 on a site that will not exceed the T46 Port Area.

 - Capable of accommodating vessels with:

-- o Berth length of up to 1,500 feet
+- Berth length of up to 1500 feet

 - Vessel Gross Register Tonnage (GRT) up to 250,000 tons

 - Vessel air drafts unlimited

-- Maximum draft -50 feet MLLW - Inclusive of a terminal building that can accommodate vessel passenger capacity of at least 5,400 passengers.
+- Maximum draft -50 feet MLLW

+- Inclusive of a terminal building that can accommodate vessel passenger capacity of at least 5400 passengers.

-The Port's initial expectation is that the Partner shall be generally responsible for the design, construction, operation, and maintenance of the Partner's Project on the new T46 Cruise Facility, including the T46 Cruise Terminal Building; its fixtures, furniture, and equipment; site furniture, fixtures, operating equipment (including the passenger gangways, passageways, and mobile ramps, as well as luggage handling conveyors); the maintenance and cleaning of the dock safety ladders; and all security equipment necessary for cruise operations, including those required for the movement of people, goods, and vehicles.
-The Port's initial expectation is that it will be responsible for the design, construction, and maintenance of the Port Area infrastructure, including but not limited to the pile-supported wharf structure, bollards, fender system, and site utility supply.
+The Port's initial expectation is that it will be responsible for the design, construction, and maintenance of the Port's Project infrastructure, including the elements of the Port's Project listed above and the existing pile-supported wharf structure.
+The Port assumes that the Partner shall be generally responsible for the design, construction, operation, and maintenance of all T46 Cruise Facility project elements not included in the Port's Project scope, including the T46 Cruise Terminal Building; its fixtures, furniture, and equipment; site furniture, fixtures, operating equipment (including the passenger gangways, passageways, and mobile ramps, as well as luggage handling conveyors); the maintenance and cleaning of the dock safety ladders; and all security equipment necessary for cruise operations, including those required for the movement of people, goods, and vehicles.

-Terminal 46 is a large terminal that has traditionally been used for marine cargo operations and, since 2015, has been managed by NWSA.
+Terminal 46 is a large terminal that has traditionally been used for marine cargo operations and, since 2015, has been managed by the NWSA.
 The Port has executed an ILA with the NWSA to allow the Port to use a portion of Terminal 46 to develop and operate the T46 Cruise Facility, attached as Exhibit B to this RFP.
-The Port and the NWSA are currently negotiating an Addendum to the ILA that will govern the scope, terms, and conditions of the Port's use of Terminal 46, including the T46 Project.
+The Port and the NWSA continue to negotiate Addenda to the ILA that govern the scope, terms, and conditions of the Port's use of Terminal 46, including the T46 Project.